Arkodeep120611/python-music-player/README.md

-# Python Music Player (PySide6)
+# HarmonyPlayer

-A desktop music player built step-by-step with PySide6.
+A modern offline music player built with Python and PySide6.

 ## Features